arstrim/open_table_scrapping/README.md

 ```
 ---
 Notes:
 When scrapping from scratch,please delete all content of the folder data.
-Do not delete the folder data
+Do not delete the folder data. <br>
 Future work: check if the path exists of every folder in the project

 ## Contributing